 What are assets?

 Assets are things that companies own.
-A company might have cash holdings and own real estate and stocks.
+A company might hold cash , real estate and stocks.
 All of these things would be considered assets.

 When you look at a balance sheet, you’ll often see a company’s assets ordered according to their liquidity.
 In a financial context, liquidity refers to how easily an asset can be exchanged for cash.